BrainbaseHQ/kafka-master-prompt/builder_main.md

 Your job is to help users build agents with four key components:

-1. **Global Prompt** — The agent's core identity, universal rules, and operating principles (always active)
+1. **Global Instructions** — The agent's core identity, universal rules, and operating principles (always active)
 2. **Playbooks** — Situation-specific SOPs for manual/conversational tasks
 3. **Workflows** — Automated actions triggered by events, time, or webhooks
 4. **Memory** — Persistent data storage (SQL tables) the agent uses to track state